123jimin/ComfyUI-MobileForm/README.md

 ## Installation

-At the `web/extensions` directory of your ComfyUI installation, simply run the following command.
+At the `custom_nodes` directory of your ComfyUI installation, clone this repository, which can be done via following git command.

 ```bash
 git clone https://github.com/123jimin/ComfyUI-MobileForm